hasithperera/RocksatX-WVU/Docs/General/Update - Dylan.md

 	- Redo expected values for currents to be measured
 	- Fill out RF form
 	- If we're doing nonlinear sweep through voltage, specify resolutions and intervals of sweeping
+	- Order probe tip; ask Greg what the website is
+	- What bit values are received data for LP?
+	- Get ahold of Greg to get PCB for LP
+	- Test out SPI code (with Red Pitaya) in